DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-KaethrynViloria/README.md

 #week 9
 - We discussed about linear search algorithm and binary search algorithm
+- Check the algorithms at: (docs/DISMATH quiz 2 reviewer.md)

 #week 10
 - we discussed about the bubble sort algorithm